 We were surprised to find that Sheena was able to rent a car much cheaper as an Australian than I was as an American.
 If you’re an international visitor, keep that in mind during your online research, you could save big $$$…

-The attractions listed below that are marked * are listed as Top Notable Sights on the Bisti map we got from the Farmington Visitor Center.
+The attractions listed below that are marked with an * are listed as Top Notable Sights on the Bisti Badlands map we got from the Farmington Visitor Center.
 If you have limited time, you might want to prioritize these over others.

 Bisti Wilderness Attractions